Gen Z Financial Habits: Spending and Saving Stats

 Gen Z financial security

 The survey asked respondents whether they felt financially stable.
-Two-thirds (66.2%) of those in the Gen Z age group said they did feel that they had personal financial stability.
-A quarter (26.8%) said they didn’t have financial security, and 7% said they didn’t know whether they did or not.
+The majority (83.4%) of those in the Gen Z age group said they did feel that they had personal financial stability, while 14.6% said they don’t feel financially stable.
+Across respondents from all age groups, 47.9% said they do not feel financially stable, indicating that Gen Zers feel more financially stable than those in other generations.

 Gen Z debt statistics